 Director of Business Development

 Julie graduated from The Ohio State University with a Bachelor of Science in Mechanical Engineering in 2006.
 She was recruited by Shell Global Solutions and joined the VIV suppression small business group in a project management capacity.
 Julie oversaw many successful deliveries while also serving as the team’s primary focal point for quality and safety.
 She also trained as a Subject Matter Expert on export controls.
 She was promoted to the role of account executive in 2009 after demonstrating a passion for combining both customer satisfaction and engineering excellence.
 During this time, she continued to develop her formal education in offshore structures.
 Julie later served as a Deals Advisor for the Amerias region at Shell Global Solutions, supporting the development of multi-million dollar projects in the US, Canada, and Mexico.
 In 2010, Julie hired on with VIV Solutions as the company’s Business Development Manager.
 She is responsible for customer relations, tender requests, and sales & marketing activities.
 She also leads the team’s quality management system and assists with technical peer reviews.
-In her personal time, Julie enjoys attending classic car shows with her 1932 Plymouth Roadster and spending time with her husband and two young children.
+Julie was promoted to the role of Director of Business Development in early 2017.
+In her personal time, Julie enjoys spending time with her husband and two young children.